Perth155/snake-classic/README.md

 # Snake Classic
-A Java implementation of the classic game of [Snake](https://en.wikipedia.org/wiki/Snake_(video_game)), with a GUI written using Java's swing lib.
-This game is based on Snake first featured in Nokia 6110 in 1997.
+A Java implementation of the classic game of [Snake](https://en.wikipedia.org/wiki/Snake_(video_game)), with a GUI written using Swing framework.
+This game is based on Snake featured in Nokia 6110 in 1997.

 ## Description
 - Move the snake's head towards an item to eat it to gain a point.